-The World’s Easiest Citizenships and Passports for 2021
+The World’s Easiest Passports and Citizenships in 2023

 One of our most sought-after services here at Nomad Capitalist is helping people get second residencies.
 Clients often come asking what is the quickest and easiest way to get residency somewhere outside of their home country.

-They want to have a Plan B, including a place to go should things go badly in their home country.
-Or they want a Plan A and have a nice place to go to as they’re developing their Trifecta Strategy, build a new business, or grow their current one.
+Some want to have a Plan B, which includes a place to go should things go badly in their home country.
+Others want a Plan A, someplace nice to go to as they’re developing their Trifecta Strategy, building a new business, or growing their current one.

 There are many reasons people choose to find a second, third, or even fourth place to reside and become a citizen.